Gravitational wave backgrounds from coalescing black hole binaries at cosmic dawn: an upper bound: Redshift-dependent BH merger rates

 \end{enumerate}

-Using the three fractions, we calculate the BBH formation efficiency as $f_{\rm BBH} = f_\bullet f_{\rm mrg} \left(\frac{2f_{\rm bin}}{1+f_{\rm bin}}\right)$.
+Using the three fractions, we calculate the merging-BBH formation efficiency as $f_{\rm BBH} = f_\bullet f_{\rm mrg} \left(\frac{2f_{\rm bin}}{1+f_{\rm bin}}\right)$.
 For the high-$z$ BBH scenario, we adopt $f_{\rm BBH}\simeq 0.018$ for our fiducial case ($f_\bullet=0.074$, $f_{\rm bin}=0.7$, and $f_{\rm mrg}=0.3$), although a higher value of $f_\bullet$ would be expected for more top-heavy IMF of low-metallicity stars (see \S\ref{sec:pop3} and \ref{sec:gwb_th}).
-On the other hand, the BBH formation efficiency for the low-$z$ population is determined so that the local merger rate of the low-$z$ BBHs equals the observed GW event rates of $R_{\rm BBH,0}=19.1~{\rm Gpc}^{-3}~{\rm yr}^{-1}$.
+On the other hand, the merging-BBH formation efficiency for the low-$z$ population is determined so that the local merger rate of the low-$z$ BBHs equals the observed GW event rates of $R_{\rm BBH,0}=19.1~{\rm Gpc}^{-3}~{\rm yr}^{-1}$.
 This method allows us to avoid numerous uncertainties in modeling of the metallicity effect on the stellar evolution and binary interaction.
 The cumulative low-$z$ stellar mass density reaches $\rho_\star \simeq (0.5-1.6)\times 10^8~\msun~{\rm Mpc}^{-3}$ by $z\ga 2-3$ before the cosmic noon, when metal-enrichment of the universe has not proceed yet but low-metallicity environments with $Z<Z_{\rm crit}$ still exist.
-Therefore, if the BBH formation efficiency for the high-$z$ population is $\sim 10$ times higher than that for the low-$z$ population (assuming that the two population follow the same mass spectrum and DTD), the GW event rate in the local universe would be dominated by the high-$z$ BBH population.
+Therefore, the merging-BBH formation efficiency for the high-$z$ population needs to be at least $\ga 20$ times higher than that for the low-$z$ population so that both the populations lead to a comparable GW event rate in the local universe (assuming that the two populations follow the same mass spectrum and DTD).
+We also note that if metal-poor environments are not required for BBH formation, the ratio of the two efficiencies is boosted up to $\simeq 300$.
+This higher contrast is required because the total stellar mass for the low-$z$ population (without the metallicity condition) is $\sim 60$ times higher than that of the high-$z$ population and a larger number of the low-$z$ BBHs can merge at $z\simeq 0$ with shorter coalescence timescales.

 It is worth giving an analytical formula of the merger rate at $z\simeq 0$ for the high-$z$ BBH population.
 We approximate their SFRD as $\dot{\rho}_\star \simeq \rho_\star \delta(t-t_0)$ because their formation has terminated in a short duration and the detailed star formation history does not matter as long as those stars form at sufficiently higher redshifts; we adopt $t_0 \simeq 680~{\rm Myr}~(\ll t_{\rm H})$ corresponding to the cosmic time at $z\simeq z_{\rm reion}^{50\%}$.
 Therefore, the merger rate is simply expressed by